Get a quote

 Of the homeowners who believe they are at risk of flooding, 43% get flood insurance from the National Flood Insurance Program (NFIP), according to a study by the Insurance Information Institute and Munich Re.

 But there’s a better and more affordable way to protect your home from floods.
-With Kin, you can simply add flood coverage to your policy as an endorsement.
-We crunched the numbers, and we can help about 71% of Florida homeowners save more than they would with an NFIP policy
+We crunched the numbers, and our carriers can help about 71% of Florida homeowners spend less on flood coverage than they would with an NFIP policy

-• There’s no waiting period for your flood coverage to take effect.
+• No waiting period for your flood coverage to take effect

-• You can add on flood coverage at any point in your policy term.
+• Coverage added at any point in your policy term

-• We match your flood limits to your dwelling coverage limits.
+• Flood limits that match your dwelling coverage limits

-• You pay one premium for both your home and flood insurance.
+• One premium for both your home and flood insurance

-• You work with one company for both flood and hurricane claims.
+• One company for both flood and hurricane claims

 Do Florida homeowners need flood insurance?